 How to research the policies and record of your MP and other candidates

-Currently, 147 out of 151 Federal Lower House MPs represent a party, and party MPs almost always vote on party lines.
-Labor has 68 MPs, the Liberals 60, the Nationals 16, and the Greens, Centre Alliance and Katter’s Australia Party one each.
-As well there are four independents: Andrew Wilkie, Helen Haines, Zali Steggall and Craig Kelly.
+Currently, Labor has 77 MPs, the Coalition 58, the Greens 4, Centre Alliance and Katter’s Australia one each, and there are 10 independents (7 more than the previous parliament).
 Each of these parties and independents has a website, with a section on their policies (though it may not be titled ‘policies’).
 So check these out, but some words of caution.
 Policies may be described in very general terms – often consisting of little more than lofty goals – because that gives parties maximum leeway to work out the ‘how’ when in government, and it avoids giving policy specifics that become a target for attack by political opponents, the media and the public.
 As well, there is a cycle of policy creation and implementation within the election cycle, beginning with (usually) more general policy statements, followed by policy commitments during the election campaign, and, if a party wins government, it will then implement a proportion of these policies in some form, as well as implementing other measures it hasn’t taken to the election.